How to react when a colleague encroaches on your work

 Créatrice de contenus @ Point Virgule

-All you wanted was to do your job well, to have a good working relationship with everyone in the office and to take part in company life.
+All you wanted was to do your job well, to have a good working relationship with everyone in the office, and to take part in company life.
 But nothing’s been the same since you noticed that a colleague has been muscling in on your projects.

 This individual has gradually been taking over your tasks, which is rather unnerving.
-They’re contacting clients about subjects that you usually manage, organising meetings in your place, making decisions without consulting you on projects you’re responsible for, interfering in email exchanges and giving unsolicited opinions.
+They’re contacting clients about subjects that you usually manage, organizing meetings in your place, making decisions without consulting you on projects you’re responsible for, interfering in email exchanges, and giving unsolicited opinions.
 In short, it’s too much.
 You’re finding it hard to understand and to stay calm.
 Why is your colleague doing this?
 More importantly, how do you fix it without getting yourself in trouble?
 Here are some tips on how to approach this issue calmly and put an end to what you’ve come to see as “project theft”.

 A delicate situation